 In this section, we evaluate the efficiency of our methodology.
 The experiments are performed in two steps.
-First, in Section 8.1, we compare our proposed methodology to the existing memory reuse methodologies proposed in [23] and [17].
-Then, in Section 8.2, we further study the impact of our proposed methodology on real-world applications and demonstrate how our methodology can be used jointly with orthogonal memory reduction methodologies such as Manuscript submitted to ACM CNN quantization.
-The applications considered in our experiments belong to three categories: 1) applications utilizing one CNN which is executed in a commonly adopted sequential fashion (layer-by-layer); 2) applications utilizing one CNN and exploiting pipeline parallelism available among layers of the CNN as explained in Section 2.2; 3) multi-CNN applications.
+First, in Section 8.1, we compare our proposed methodology to the existing memory reuse methodologies proposed in the work of Pisarchyk and Lee [23] and our earlier work [17].
+Then, in Section 8.2, we further study the impact of our proposed methodology on real-world applications and demonstrate how our methodology can be used jointly with orthogonal memory reduction methodologies such as CNN quantization.
+The applications considered in our experiments belong to three categories: (1) applications utilizing one CNN that is executed in a commonly adopted sequential fashion (layer by layer), (2) applications utilizing one CNN and exploiting pipeline parallelism available among layers of the CNN as explained in Section 2.2, and (3) multi-CNN applications.
 By performing the experiments on the applications from these common categories, we study the efficiency of our methodology for a wide range of CNN-based applications.

-8.1 Comparison to existing memory reuse methodologies
+8.1 Comparison to Existing Memory Reuse Methodologies

-In this section we evaluate the efficiency of our methodology in comparison with the existing memory reuse methodologies proposed in [23] and [17].
-The comparison between our methodology and the methodologies in [23] and [17] in terms of memory reduction principles is summarized in Table 11.
+In this section, we evaluate the efficiency of our methodology in comparison with the existing memory reuse methodologies proposed in the work of Pisarchyk and Lee [23] and our earlier work [17].
+The comparison between our methodology and the methodologies in those works [17, 23] in terms of memory reduction principles is summarized in Table 11.